Send Email to KanBo - Installation (OnPremise)

 The Send Emails to KanBo feature will allow you to send emails directly to a KanBo Board and create a new Card out of the email.
 It will also allow you to add email and its attachments to an existing KanBo Card.

-- This feature is enabled for KanBo in version 2.7.
+- This feature is enabled for KanBo in version 2.7 or higher.
 Make sure you have this KanBo version installed.

-- Functionality requires having a service account on your Office 365 to serve as a Catch-All account.
-This Office 365 user needs to have at least Exchange Online license.
+- Functionality requires having a service account on your Exchange to serve as a Catch-All account.
+This user needs to have an Exchange license.

 1. Creating a Catch-All email address.

-You will need to create a Catch-All email account in your Exchange Online (in Office 365 installation scenario) or on Exchange server (in On Premise installation scenario).
+You will need to create a Catch-All email account on Exchange server.

 - Read how create a Catch-All email address here.